Best Of16 min read

 Atlas Vpn

-Atlas VPN sits in an awkward position.
-It's the only option here with a genuinely usable free tier, but the free tier's limitations are significant enough that most serious gamers will hit the wall fast.
+Atlas VPN finds itself in an awkward spot.
+It's the only option here with a genuinely usable free tier, but the limitations are significant enough that most serious gamers will hit the wall fast.
 Free users get 5GB of data per month — which lasts maybe one gaming session plus a small patch download.
-A single Call of Duty update will basically wipe your monthly allowance.
+A single Call of Duty update will basically eat your entire monthly allowance.

 The paid tier is where Atlas becomes more interesting.
-At ~$1.82/month on a 2-year plan, it's the cheapest premium option on this list by a meaningful margin.
+At ~$1.82/month on a 2-year plan, it's the cheapest premium option on this list by a real margin.
 Performance was acceptable — speed retention of 85-88% and latency additions in the 10-15ms range.
-It's not a leader in any single category, but it's functional for casual gaming and the price makes it hard to dismiss entirely.
+It's not a leader in any category, but it works fine for casual gaming and the price makes it tough to dismiss.

 Key Features: